vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ![image](/assets/2023-12-09/100.png)

-In our sample application we can easily bind text boxes to the data source and also use a custom format to present the values to the end user (e.g. unit for the capacity, time format, etc...).
-Feel free to download the sample pbmx.
+In our sample application we can easily bind text boxes to the data source and also use a custom format to present the values to the end user (e.g. unit for the capacity, time format, etc.).
+Feel free to download the sample PBMX.

 ![image](/assets/2023-12-09/110.png)

-## code
+## The code

-Here's the whole code of the Z_PB_GET_WORKPLACE, it's also available for download on the link on the bottom.
+Here's the entire code of `Z_PB_GET_WORKPLACE`.
+It's also available for download at the bottom of this page.

 {% highlight abap %}
 FUNCTION z_pb_get_workplace.